01-edu/public/subjects/reduceint/README.md

 ### Instructions

-Write a function called `reduceint` that simulates the behaviour of reduce from JavaScript.

 The function should have as parameters a slice of integers, `a []int` and a function `f func(int, int) int`.
 You should apply for each element of the slice the arithmetic function, saving it and printing.

 ### Expected function